-The Australian Writers' Centre ran a 29 Word Story Challenge on 29th August 2019.
+The Australian Writers' Centre ran a 29 Word Story Challenge in August 2019.
 The rules were: The story must contain exactly 29 words, begin and end with the same word, and include the names of at least two countries.
 With a lucky hyphenation, my repurposed We Need to Talk was spot on 29 words.

 The golden sand squeaks in protest as Megan presses her body more firmly into the beach towel.
 A gentle breeze carries a salty scent and chills the sweat glistening on her sun-toasted skin, as gulls crawk and waves break in a relaxing rhythm.
 Megan licks her lips and sighs.
 And then a phone rings.

 To celebrate the introduction of 280-character Tweets by Twitter, Meanjin Quarterly ran a microfiction competition.
 The rules were simple: tweet a 280-character story and include the hashtag #meanjin280!
-The top ten stories to be published on the Meanjin Blog and the authors paid $1 a word.
+The top ten stories to be published on the Meanjin Blog, and the authors paid $1 a word.

 It's a warm, sunny day and I'm strolling along Brighton Promenade during my lunch break.
 Seagulls are circling and squawking, and sunlight shimmers on the blue-green English Channel.
 I look away from the bright horizon, and see her walking towards me.
 Twenty metres and twenty years separate us.

-I had borne guilt and despair on the fate of our over-populated and polluted planet for many years.
+I had borne guilt and despair about the fate of our over-populated and polluted planet for many years.
 Then in a waking moment, I saw how I, a lowly middle-aged nobody, could save the Earth, her people and all her precious life.